-- 1. Do not simultaneously operate the generator engine and a ventilator which could draw exhaust gases into the vehicle. - 2.
-Do not open windows or ventilators on the end or side of the vehicle where exhaust pipe of the generator is located. - 3.
+- 1. Do not simultaneously operate the generator and a power vent, which could draw exhaust gases into the vehicle. - 2.
+Do not open windows or vents on the end or side of the vehicle where exhaust pipe of the generator is located. - 3.
 Park the vehicle so that the wind will carry the exhaust away from the vehicle.
 Also, note the position of other vehicles to be sure their exhaust will not enter your vehicle. - 4.
 Do not operate the generator engine while parked if vegetation, snow, buildings, vehicles, or any other object can deflect the exhaust under or into the vehicle.

-Check auxiliary generator oil level frequently during periods of use.
+NOTE: Check auxiliary generator oil level frequently during periods of use.